MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/04-use-mlflow-jobs.md

 ## Track a model

-In this exercise, you'll train a Logistic Regression model to classify whether someone has diabetes.
+You'll train a Logistic Regression model to classify whether someone has diabetes.
 You can track things like input parameter such as the value of the regularization rate used to train the model.
 As a result, you want to know the accuracy of the model and store a confusion matrix to explain the accuracy.

 To track the input and output of a model, we can: